ChalmersGU-data-structure-courses/dsabook/src/markdown/02-sorting-part-1/05-selection-sort.md

 ## Selection sort {#sorting-1:selection-sort}

 ::: TODO
-- Prio 2: add figure next to the pseudocode showing the array and the variables in the middle of running
+- Prio 1: add figure next to the pseudocode showing the array and the variables in the middle of running
+- Prio 1: section is shortened - make sure it's still ok
 :::

 Let's say you have a large pile of books that you want to put in your bookshelf, in alphabetical order by author's surname.